khanhha1005/Vietnamese_Stock_Regime_Identification_And_Prediction/readme.md

    This notebook focuses on data acquisition and preprocessing.

    It includes steps to:
-        - Download the stock market dataset from the following URL:
+        - Download the stock market dataset from the following URL

         - Clean and prepare the data for further analysis.

         - This might involve handling missing values, formatting timestamps, and feature engineering.

 ## 2. Prediction Process (prediction.ipynb):